saikrishnasanda/bigdata/README.md

 What is the median house value in accordance with median house age in different ocean proximities?

-How median house value can be compared with median house income?
+How median house value can be compared with median income?

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------